-If you have a larger household and are looking for a space-saving alternative, we may have found one for you.
-A.O.
+If you have a larger household and are looking for a space-saving solution, A.O.
 Smith’s 540 series is excellent for residential use.
-Today we chose the ATI-540H-N tankless water heater.
+We chose the ATI-540H-N tankless water heater.

-Similar to the rest of the 540 series, this model utilizes commercial grade copper alloy in its heat exchanger.
-This durable material is also what makes it sufficient for a higher-demand household.
-It delivers an unlimited amount of hot water for three to four running bathrooms, depending on your climate.
+Like the rest of the 540 series, this model uses commercial-grade copper alloy in its heat exchanger.
+This durable material is also what makes it suitable for a high-demand household.
+It delivers an indefinite supply of hot water to three to four bathrooms at once, depending on your local climate.

-The unit runs on natural gas and uses no more than 199,000 BTU an hour.
-It’s compliant to the Ultra-Low NOx regulations and has a uniform energy factor of 0.93.
-It works with condensing technology, making it super efficient.
+The unit is fuelled by natural gas and uses no more than 199,000 BTU per hour.
+It complies with the Ultra-Low NOx regulations and has a uniform energy factor of 0.93.
+It uses condensing technology, making it super-efficient.

 The incorporated safety features include overheat and freeze protection, as well as troubleshooting codes.
-It also comes with an Easy-Link System, meaning that you can connect it with up to four other units.
+It also includes an Easy-Link System, meaning you can connect it with up to four other units.

-This tankless is also fairly easy to install.
-Although A.O.
-Smith recommends that you mount it indoors, you can install it outdoors as well.
-But keep in mind that outdoor installation is only recommended if you live in a warmer climate.
+This tankless water heater is fairly easy to install.
+A.O.
+Smith recommends that you mount it indoors but it can also be installed outdoors.
+Keep in mind that outdoor installation is only recommended if you live in a warm climate.

 - Heat exchanger fitted with commercial-grade copper alloy for durability.

-- Unit is compliant to the Ultra-Low NOx regulations.
+- Unit complies with the Ultra-Low NOx regulations.

 - Includes safety features such as freeze and overheat protection.

-- Flow sensors require a higher flow to activate which may result in cold water.
+- Flow sensors require a higher flow to activate which may cause cold water.

 - Quite loud while working.